Super-Guesser/ctf/2021/google-ctf/pwn/tridroid/README.md

 ```

 Before using the arbitrary r/w, we need a leak first.
 We can use `modify` and `top` to leak some data from the stack because of `strcpy` copying data from stack directly to stack_top data in `modify_element`.

 ![modify leak](https://files.catbox.moe/doq9or.png)

-So what we do is by filling `var_38` until it reach just before canary.
+So what we need to do is fill `var_38` until it reach just before canary.
 ```
 [ var_38 (0x28 bytes) ][ canary ][ saved rbp ][ saved rip ]
 ```